 Project Outcome

+After implementation, this section will show the outcome of the project。

 In the whole process, we firstly select one person as a representation to go to the LTGame and become a part of its staff to use the SugarCRM.
 After using the system in three months, a list of problems are indicated.
 After one week, all the members in this project sat together and have a meeting with LTGame.
 In the meeting, most of the requirements are discussed and in the next week all the requirements are listed in a document.
 In the next two weeks, plan and analysis processes are done and the project move on to the implementation.
-Using 3 weeks, a prototype of the enhance CRM is finished.
-In this enhance CRM, most of the main functions in SugarCRM used by LTGame is also presented and added functions following the requirement is also implemented.
+Base on the requirements, a prototype of the enhance CRM is proposed.
+In the enhance CRM, most of the main functions in SugarCRM used by LTGame is also presented and added functions following the requirement is also implemented.
 And now the new CRM system is much more powerful function and a much more user-friendly interface.

 In this enhanced CRM system, functions in SugarCRM like input reports, list all the reports, etc. are presented in the system as well.
 Also, following the requirements, for client now they can do the following actions: